 Open national and international scientific and scholarly research and collaborations are critical to furthering Brown’s mission to serve the community, the nation and the world by discovering, communicating and preserving knowledge.
 In support of this mission, Brown continues to be firmly committed to fostering international collaborations.

 The term “research security” broadly includes requirements that aim to safeguard the research enterprise against misappropriation of research to the detriment of U.S. national and economic security.
-Over the last several years, the federal government and federal funding agencies have started to take an interest in research security.
-Many new federal policies and directives focus on mitigating security risks that may arise in research, and particularly research involving international collaborations.
+Many new federal policies and directives focus on mitigating security risks that may arise in research, particularly research involving international collaborations.

 To meet the requirements of the new policies and directives, Brown and its researchers must maintain practices dedicated to securing sensitive research data and intellectual property, disclosing potential conflicts of interest and conflicts of commitment, and adhering to export control regulations.